riyalengade/elephant_vending_machine_frontend/README.md

 ## Running linting
 1. Navigate to the root directory of this project
 1. Run `npm run lint`
-    * Note: You can use `npm run format` to automatically fix many style issues
+    * Note: Code is automatically formatted with Prettier on each commit.
+You can use `npm run format` to run the formatter manually

 ## Running tests
 1. Navigate to the root directory of this project